10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 In July 2023, the Company acquired MediGO, an organ transplant supply chain and logistics company.
 MediGO provides access to donated organs by digitally transforming donation and transplantation workflows to increase organ utilization.
 The Company acquired MediGO with a combination of cash consideration paid upfront and contingent consideration with a fair value of $0.3 million.

 The Company accounted for the transaction as a business combination using the acquisition method of accounting.
-Acquisition-related costs of $0.3 million associated with the acquisition were expensed as incurred, and classified as part of general and administrative expenses in the condensed consolidated statement of operations.
+Acquisition-related costs of $0.3 million associated with the acquisition were expensed as incurred, and classified as part of general and administrative expenses in the condensed consolidated statements of operations.

 Goodwill of $0.6 million arising from the acquisition primarily consists of synergies from integrating MediGO’s technology with the current testing and digital solutions offered by the Company.
-The acquisition of MediGO will provide a comprehensive software platform that optimizes complex logistics from referral to recovery and during the critical movement of organs and teams and gives organ procurement organizations and transplant centers the ability to unify decentralized stakeholders, coordinate resources and make vital decisions with the goal of increasing organ utilization and improving equity and access to
+The acquisition of MediGO will provide a comprehensive software platform that optimizes complex logistics from referral to recovery and during the critical movement of organs and teams and gives organ procurement organizations and transplant centers the ability to unify decentralized stakeholders, coordinate resources and make vital decisions with the goal of increasing organ utilization and improving equity and access to transplantation.
+None of the goodwill is expected to be deductible for income tax purposes.
+All of the goodwill has been assigned to the Company’s existing operating segment.

 The following table summarizes the fair values of the intangible assets acquired as of the acquisition date ($ in thousands):